Sunday, August 25, 2024

 Across the floor, along the walls,

-To languish mind in hopeless cause,
+His mind projects each hopeless cause,

-the scenes of day,
+A spectral play, the scenes of day,

 The phantoms of silent hall.